-This report, sharing information about the work of Redress Scotland, is part of a regular series.
-We are committed to sharing information about our work.
+This report, sharing information about the work of Redress Scotland, is part of a regular series and is part of our commitment to sharing information about our work.

-In this report, we share information about completed applications, types of applications, how long we take to make decisions, asking applicants for more information and levels of redress awards.
+In this report, we share information about received and completed applications, types of applications, queue levels within Redress Scotland and how long we take to make decisions, asking applicants for more information and levels of redress awards.